ansible/jewel/README.md

 oidc_reference:                                     <- See note below
 ```

-Note: SAML works by sending redirects between Gateway and Keycloak through the browser.
-Because of this we have to tell both Gateway and Keycloak how they will construct the redirect URLs.
-On the Keycloak side, this is done within the realm configuration and on the Gateway side its done through the SAML settings.
+Note: SAML works by sending redirects between gateway and Keycloak through the browser.
+Because of this we have to tell both gateway and Keycloak how they will construct the redirect URLs.
+On the Keycloak side, this is done within the realm configuration and on the gateway side its done through the SAML settings.
 The `container_reference` variable in the general section above is used for the configuration.

 In addition, OIDC works similar but slightly differently.
-OIDC has browser redirection but OIDC will also communicate from the Gateway docker instance to the Keycloak docker instance directly.
-Any hostnames you might have are likely not propagated down into the Gateway container.
-So we need a method for both the browser and Gateway container to talk to Keycloak.
+OIDC has browser redirection but OIDC will also communicate from the gateway docker instance to the Keycloak docker instance directly.
+Any hostnames you might have are likely not propagated down into the gateway container.
+So we need a method for both the browser and gateway container to talk to Keycloak.
 For this we will likely use your machines IP address.
 This can be passed in as a variable called `oidc_reference`.
 If unset this will default to container_reference which may be viable for some configurations.

 #### Plumbing
 The plumbing of Keycloak will:
-* Backup and configure a SAML SP and OIDC authenticator in Gateway.
+* Backup and configure a SAML SP and OIDC authenticator in gateway.
 NOTE: the private key of any existing SAML or OIDC authenticators can not be backed up through the API, you need a DB backup to recover this.

 Once the playbook is done running both SAML and OIDC should now be setup in your development environment.
 This realm has three users with the following username/passwords:
 1. gateway_unpriv:unpriv123
 2. gateway_admin:admin123
 3. gateway_auditor:audit123

 The first account is a normal user.
-The second account has the SAML attribute is_superuser set in Keycloak so will be a super user in Gateway if logged in through SAML.
-The third account has the SAML is_system_auditor attribute in Keycloak so it will be a system auditor in Gateway if logged in through SAML.
-To log in with one of these Keycloak users go to the Gateway login screen and <TBD>.
+The second account has the SAML attribute is_superuser set in Keycloak so will be a super user in gateway if logged in through SAML.
+The third account has the SAML is_system_auditor attribute in Keycloak so it will be a system auditor in gateway if logged in through SAML.
+To log in with one of these Keycloak users go to the gateway login screen and <TBD>.

 <TBD>
 # Note: The OIDC adapter performs authentication only, not authorization.
-So any user created in Gateway will not have any permissions on it at all.
+So any user created in gateway will not have any permissions on it at all.

-If you Keycloak configuration is not working and you need to rerun the playbook to try a different `container_reference` or `oidc_reference` you can log into the Keycloak admin console on port 8443 and select the Gateway realm in the upper left drop down.
-Then make sure you are on "Realm Settings" in the Configure menu option and click the trashcan next to Gateway in the main page window pane.
-This will completely remove the Gateway ream (which has both SAML and OIDC settings) enabling you to re-run the plumb playbook.
+If you Keycloak configuration is not working and you need to rerun the playbook to try a different `container_reference` or `oidc_reference` you can log into the Keycloak admin console on port 8443 and select the gateway realm in the upper left drop down.
+Then make sure you are on "Realm Settings" in the Configure menu option and click the trashcan next to gateway in the main page window pane.
+This will completely remove the gateway ream (which has both SAML and OIDC settings) enabling you to re-run the plumb playbook.

 ### OpenLDAP Integration

-OpenLDAP is an LDAP provider that can be used to test Gateway with LDAP integration.
+OpenLDAP is an LDAP provider that can be used to test gateway with LDAP integration.

 Once the containers come up two new ports (389, 636 by default) should be exposed and the LDAP server should be running on those ports.
 The first port (389) is non-SSL and the second port (636) is SSL enabled.